 - Chromium.
 Chromium increases hardness, strength, and corrosion resistance.
 The strengthening effect of forming stable metal carbides at the grain boundaries and the strong increase in corrosion resistance made chromium an important alloying material for steel.
 The resistance of these metallic alloys to the chemical effects of corrosive agents is based on passivation.
-For passivation to occur and remain stable, the Fe-Cr alloy must have a minimum chromium content of about 11% by weight, above which passivity can occur and below which it is impossible.
+For passivation to occur and remain stable, the Fe-Cr alloy must have a minimum chromium content of about 11% by weight, above which passivity can occur and below is impossible.
 Chromium can be used as a hardening element and is frequently used with a toughening element such as nickel to produce superior mechanical properties.
-At higher temperatures, chromium contributes increased strength.
-The high-speed tool steels contain between 3 and 5% chromium.
-It is ordinarily used for applications of this nature in conjunction with molybdenum.
+At higher temperatures, chromium contributes to increased strength.
+The high-speed tool steels contain between 3 and 5% chromium, and it is ordinarily used for applications of this nature in conjunction with molybdenum.

 - Tungsten.
-Produces stable carbides and refines grain size so as to increase hardness, particularly at high temperatures.
+Produces stable carbides and refines grain size to increase hardness, particularly at high temperatures.
 Tungsten is used extensively in high-speed tool steels and has been proposed as a substitute for molybdenum in reduced-activation ferritic steels for nuclear applications.